Maung Ko Ko: Career

 In 1939, Maung Ko Ko began studying music at the Art and Instrument Training School in Rangoon.
 In 1940, he began broadcasting and recording Colombia record.
 In 1943, he played music as the band leader in a silent film.
 In 1946, he became band leader in Play.
 In 1947, he was a band leader in Burmese sound films.
 He was the music director for the 1970 film Hmone Shwe Yee and supported the film with several musical blocks.
 However, the Academy Awards for Music were not awarded at the time.

 He was the leader of a film orchestra and formed the National Symphony Orchestra.
 In 1946, he worked as a music director, composer and presenter for Myay Padaythar Drama, Union Day Drama, Workers' Day Drama, Farmers' Day Drama, and Armed Forces Day Drama.

 In 1950 he worked as a music director at Win Win Theater.
 Ko Ko led a group of film and music artists as a musical movement to perform at the signing ceremony of the Sino-Burmese border in 1960 in Beijing, China.
 He became chairman of the Myanmar Music Council in 1966.
 In 1989, he co-founded the Wazira Theater Company and performed Wazira plays.
-In 1993, he went as Visiting Professor and taught about Burmese music and instruments in postgraduate and postgraduate courses at the Asian Cultural Council of New York, Northern Illinois University, University of Wisconsin, Medison, Illinois Wesleyan University, Kent State University, Ohio, Wesleyan, Yale University, Connecticut, University of Caluformia, Berkley, University of Montreal and Canada Universities.
+In 1993, he went as Visiting Professor and taught about Burmese music and instruments in postgraduate and postgraduate courses at the Asian Cultural Council of New York, Northern Illinois University, University of Wisconsin–Madison, Illinois Wesleyan University, Kent State University, Wesleyan University, Yale University, University of Connecticut, University of California, Berkeley, University of Montreal and Canada Universities.

 From 1994 to 2000 he traveled to Singapore, Malaysia and Thailand to lead a group of Tini artists group formed by Mingun Sayadaw to carry out missionary work for Propagation of the Dharma.
 He led film and music artists and went to Japan for the Myanmar-Japan friendship and accompanied the artists to the 30th ASEAN Music Festival.
-He gave a lectures on Burmese music at the University of Cologne in Germany, which was broadcast on the German radio station D.W.
+He gave a lectures on Burmese music at the University of Cologne in Germany, which was broadcast on the German radio station DW.
 He also gave a lectures in Berlin.
 He also gave lectures on Burmese music in London, England.